-Prime Cellars focuses on very small production wines from the Napa Valley – with an emphasis on the Coombsville appellation (east of the city of Napa).
-The winery is run by Ted Henry (the winemaker) and his wife Lisa.
-Ted went to UC Davis (one of the premier wine education schools in the country) without knowning what he wanted to major in.
-After taking a baisic introduction to winemaking class he was hooked by tghe wine bug.
+Prime Cellars (not to be confused with Prime Solum, another Napa Valley based producer) focuses on very small production wines from the Napa Valley – with an emphasis on the Coombsville appellation (east of the city of Napa) and on small family owned vineyards.
+Many vineyards in Coombsville are ‘back or front yard’ vineyards – usually very small in size – several of which we have helped harvest over the years.
+Promise Cellars was founded by Ted Henry (the winemaker) and his wife Lisa.
+Ted went to the University of California Davis (one of the premier wine education schools in the country) without knowing what he wanted to major in.
+After taking a basic introduction to winemaking class he was hooked by the wine bug.
 Ultimately he graduated from UC Davis in 1999 with a degree in winemaking.
-He came right to Napa after graduating and has been working in the valley since.
-In 2005 he released the first vintage of Prime Cellars.
+He came directly to Napa after graduating, took a job with Trinchero Family Estates and has been working in the valley since, including at separate times, head wine making positions at Jarvis, Clos du Val and Groth.
+He crafted the first vintage of Prime Cellars in 2005.

 In regards to their name – “prime” can mean the following and is defined on their own website as:

 “1. first in excellence, quality, or value: a prime example

 2. of the greatest relevance or significance: a prime artifact

 3. of the greatest commercial value: prime real estate”

 Definition 1 and 2 certainly applies to the type of wines they are striving to create – and of course one of the most important aspects of high quality wine making is a sense of place or as they define in #3, “prime real estate”.
 Their “sense of place” is predominantly Coombsville – still Napa’s newest sub appellation (having been approved in 2011).
 While Prime Cellars does not own any vineyards, they work with select tiny vineyard sites – in both Coombsville and other parts of the valley.